fluent/fluentd-docs-gitbook/plugins/input/forward.md

   openssl s_client -connect localhost:24224
 ```

-If you can confirm TLS encryption has been set up correctly, please proceed to [the configuration of the out\_forward server](/plugins/output/forward.md/#how-to-connect-to-a-tls/ssl-enabled-server).
+If you can confirm TLS encryption has been set up correctly, please proceed to
+the configuration of the [`out_forward`](/plugins/output/forward.md/#how-to-connect-to-a-tls/ssl-enabled-server) server.

 ### How to Enable TLS Mutual Authentication

 Since v1.1.1, Fluentd supports [TLS mutual authentication](https://en.wikipedia.org/wiki/Mutual_authentication)
-(a.k.a. client certificate auth).
+(i.e. client certificate auth).
 If you want to use this feature,
-please set the `client_cert_auth` and `ca_path` options as follows.
+please set the `client_cert_auth` and `ca_path` options like this:

 ```
 <source>